U.S. flag An official website of the United States government

 • Take a picture with your cell phone

 This is the least messy idea—take a dated picture with your cell phone!
-You’ll have it wherever you are and you’ll be able to access it quickly.
+You’ll have it wherever you are, and you’ll be able to access it quickly.

 Save Your Lot Numbers!

 The lot number is one of the most important pieces of information on a pet food package.
-If you have a problem with the food, the lot number is an important clue that helps the company quickly identify the product and where and when it was made.
+If you have a problem with your pet’s food, the lot number is an important clue that helps the company quickly identify the product and where and when it was made.
 When you send FDA a report about your pet food complaint—complete with the lot number and any of the other codes on the packaging—you help the agency monitor the safety of pet food and treats sold in the U.S. Your pet food complaint also helps FDA quickly identify and respond to any problems.

 For more information about how to report a pet food problem, visit our “How to Report a Pet Food Complaint” webpage.
 Remember, you can also report pet food problems to the company that made the product.
 The company’s contact information is usually located on the back of the bag or the back of the can’s label, near the list of ingredients.